 In 2009, The International Journal of Phytotherapy and Phytopharmacology published a report in which a double-blind study was performed to investigate lavender as an alternative to benzodiazepine (valium).
-The six-week study, compared lorazepam (a common medication prescribed for depression) to silexan (a lavender oil capsule).
+The six-week study, compared lorazepam (valium, which is a common medication prescribed for depression) to silexan (a lavender oil capsule).
 Results were compared using the Hamilton Anxiety Rating Scale (which is the industry standard for measuring anxiety).
 It showed that those taking the lavender capsule showed as much improvement as those taking the lorazepam.

 When diffusing any type of oils around cats, be sure you take precautions.
-While lavender is one of the safest oils there is, ffusion of oils into the air should only be done in areas where animals have a clear way to leave the room if it becomes too much for them.
+While lavender is one of the safest oils there is, diffusion of oils into the air should only be done in areas where animals have a clear way to leave the room if it becomes too much for them.

 If your cat doesn’t respond to catnip, but you still want something that will attract them to toys, Chamomile is a great alternative.
-You can choose to diffuse it, buy toys with chamomile flowers inside, or use hydrosols in areas your cat enjoys.
+Another benefit of this flower is that it will help a cat relax.

 There are well over 180 species of honeysuckle plants but only one species seems to have any noticeable effect on cats and that’s the Lonicera tartarica (also known as Tartarian Honeysuckle).